Census Data for Nectar ...

 In comparison, the 2000 Census shows Nectar had a population of 372 people and a land area of 1.82 square miles [4.7 km²].
 This gives a population density of 203.3 people per square mile [78.5 people/km²]

-NOTE: Be aware that when comparing population density between the 2000 and the 2010 Census, there were changes in the sampling area for Nectar.
-You need to be careful when making such a comparison, the differences are likely to lead to an incorrect comparison.
-More information about the changes can be found in the section Census-to-Census Observations ... (see below).
+NOTE: Be aware that when comparing population density between the 2000 Census and the 2010 Census, there were changes in the sampling area for Nectar.
+You need to be careful when making such a comparison, the differences are likely to lead to an apple-to-oranges comparison.
+More information about these differences can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...